cerdem12/MEMMAL/README.md

 ### Model testing

-The expanded SPARCED model Antimony and SBML files are provided for testing.
+The expanded SPARCED model Antimony (MEMMAL_v1.txt) and SBML (MEMMAL_v1.xml) files are provided for model testing.
 Simply run the `runModel` notebook to recreate simulation results.

 ### Expanding other SBML models